ivangfr/springboot-ldap-testcontainers/README.md

 }
 ```

-Call the endpoint `/api/private` again.
+4. Call the endpoint `/api/private` again.
 This time informing `username` and `password`
 ```
 curl -i -u bgates:123 http://localhost:8080/api/private
 ```

-It will return:
+It will return
 ```
 HTTP/1.1 200
 bgates, it is private.
 ```

-Call the endpoint `/api/private` informing an invalid password
+5. Call the endpoint `/api/private` informing an invalid password
 ```
 curl -i -u bgates:124 http://localhost:8080/api/private
 ```